-- Stop the vehicle by applying the regular brakes and apply the parking brake. - With an automatic transmission, shift to P (Park).
-While still braking, restart the engine. - Shift back to a low gear, release the parking brake, and drive straight down. - 4.
+- Stop the vehicle by applying the regular brakes and apply the parking brake. - Shift to P (Park) and, while still braking, restart the engine. - Shift back to a low gear, release the parking brake, and drive straight down. - 4.
 If the engine will not start, get out and get help.